Last Updated: March 8, 2025

 Military Service

 Discovered riding in stolen cars on more than one occasion, Hendrix was given the choice to go to prison or join the US Army.
-He chose the latter, and enlisted in 1961, when he was assigned to the 101st Airborne Division.
+He chose the latter, and when he enlisted in 1961, he was assigned to the 101st Airborne Division.
 However, due to his poor personal conduct, which included neglecting his duties in favor of his guitar, Hendrix was discharged in 1962.

 First Performances and Recordings

 Following his discharge, Hendrix moved with fellow discharged serviceman Billy Cox to Clarksville, Tennessee, where they formed the band the King Kasuals.
 Playing low-paying gigs at first, they eventually moved up to Nashville's Jefferson Street, earning a brief residency at a popular local venue.
-Subsequently, Hendrix made a living performing on the chitlin' circuit, while serving as a backing musician to such major artists as Sam Cooke, Jackie Wilson, and Ike & Tina Turner.
+Subsequently, Jimi made a living performing on the chitlin' circuit while serving as a backing musician to such major artists as Sam Cooke, Jackie Wilson, and Ike & Tina Turner.
 Later, in 1964, he played the Harlem club circuit and sat in with numerous backing bands, including one for the Isley Brothers.

 With the Isley Brothers, Hendrix recorded the two-part single "Testify."
 After leaving the band, he joined Little Richard's touring band, the Upsetters.
-In 1965, Hendrix signed his first recording contract, and joined the R&B band Curtis Knight and the Squires, with which he recorded the single "How Would You Feel."
+In 1965, Jimi signed his first recording contract, and joined the R&B band Curtis Knight and the Squires, with which he recorded the single "How Would You Feel."
 However, feeling constrained as an R&B sideman, Hendrix moved to Greenwich Village in 1966.
 There, he formed the band Jimmy James and the Blue Flames.

 The Jimi Hendrix Experience